Orange-OpenSource/casskop/website/docs/3_configuration_deployment/3_storage.md

 Remember to set your CassandraCluster CRD properly to use the newly created StorageClass.
 :::

-### Scope
+### Storage scope

-Storage can be configured using the `storage` property in `CassandraCluster.spec` for global Data Centers configuration, or can be overrided at `CassandraCluster.spec.topology.dc` level.
+Storage can be configured using the `storage` property in `CassandraCluster.spec` for global Data Centers configuration, or can be overriden at `CassandraCluster.spec.topology.dc` level.

 :::important
 Once the Cassandra cluster is deployed, the storage cannot be changed.